Skip to content

 • If you are a new investigator or early-career investigator, discuss your future research direction.

-• NIH instructions for the biosketch provide the opportunity to utilize the personal statement to explain factors that affected your past productivity, such as family care responsibilities, illness, disability or military service.
-In today’s highly competitive funding environment, reviewers may be less than sympathetic to an extended absence of research productivity.
-Because there are reviewers who will view any lapse of research productivity as a weakness, reflect upon how you can communicate insights gained/skills acquired/etc. as a value-added to the proposed project.
+• You may use the personal statement to explain factors that affected your past productivity, such as family care responsibilities, illness, disability or military service.
+In today’s highly competitive funding environment, there are reviewers who may view any lapse of research productivity as a weakness.
+If addressing a lapse of research productivity, utilize the personal statement to communicate insights gained/skills acquired/etc. that informed your career development and/or the proposed project.

 Section B: Positions, Scientific Appointments, and Honors Expand answer